Marion34-dev/Bank/README.md

               debitAmount@Integer
 ```

+Test 2: Testing that the user can take money out of their bank account using withdraw() in the Account class <br>
+Expecting balance to have decreased by 50.

-Test 2: Testing that the transaction is being stored in the transactions array using withdraw() in Account class <br>
+Test 3: Testing that the transactions are being stored in the transactions array using both deposit() withdraw() in Account class <br>
-Expecting the length of the array to have increased by one
+Expecting the length of the array to have increased by two.

-[NB: I have run 2 tests on the Transaction class for practice, but they are all getters]
+Test 4: Testing that the getDebitAmount() method is triggered when called in the Transaction class <br>
+Expecting it to have been called once.

+Test 6: Testing that the getDebitAmount() method returns the right amount <br>
+Expecting it to return 20.

 * Third user story:<br>
 As a user<br>